-1. [Name of employer] will not extend (under regulation 24(7)(b)) the 12 month time limit within which a scheme member with concurrent employments ceases an employment with entitlement to a deferred pension may elect not to have their deferred benefits aggregated with those in their ongoing employment's active member pension account.

-Please note that this option may be open to the challenge or complaint that it is too rigid and fetters the employer's discretion

-- 2. [Name of employer] will only extend the 12 month time limit within which a scheme member with concurrent employments ceases an employment with entitlement to a deferred pension may elect not to have their deferred benefits aggregated with those in their ongoing employment's active member pension account. - (a) where [name of employer] agrees that the available evidence indicates the member had not been informed of the 12 month time limit due to maladministration; - (b) where [name of employer] agrees that the available evidence indicates the member had made an election within 12 months of ceasing the concurrent employment but the election was not received by NILGOSC (e.g. the election form was lost in the post); or - (c) where the member has pre 1 April 2015 membership and [name of employer] agrees the available evidence indicates that, due to maladministration, the member had not been informed of the implications of having separate benefits
+- 1. [Name of employer] will not extend (under regulation 24(7)(b)) the 12 month time limit within which a scheme member with concurrent employments ceases an employment with entitlement to a deferred pension may elect not to have their deferred benefits aggregated with those in their ongoing employment's active member pension account.
+Please note that this entire may be even to the challenge or complaint that it is too. - Please note that this option may be open to the challenge or complaint that it is too rigid and fetters the employer's discretion - 2.
+[Name of employer] will only extend the 12 month time limit within which a scheme member with concurrent employments ceases an employment with entitlement to a deferred pension may elect not to have their deferred benefits aggregated with those in their ongoing employment's active member pension account. - (a) where [name of employer] agrees that the available evidence indicates the member had not been informed of the 12 month time limit due to maladministration; - (b) where [name of employer] agrees that the available evidence indicates the member had made an election within 12 months of ceasing the concurrent employment but the election was not received by NILGOSC (e.g. the election form was lost in the post); or - (c) where the member has pre 1 April 2015 membership and [name of employer] agrees the available evidence indicates that, due to maladministration, the member had not been informed of the implications of having separate benefits